House of Toulouse: Fall

 In the 12th century, a new heresy, Catharism, developed in the region, supported by many local lords.
 Count Raymond V demanded the aid of Cîteaux to fight against the Cathars, but in the early 13th century, their presence is such that Raymond VI cannot fight against them without alienating a large part of the population.
 The murder of the papal legate Pierre de Castelnau triggered the Albigensian Crusade.
 Launched in 1208 by Pope Innocent III, it aimed to crush heresy and to subdue the powerful lords of the south and their wealthy domains.
 In 1215, Simon de Montfort, who took the leadership of the Crusade, defeated the army of Toulouse and entered the city.
 He proclaimed himself Count of Toulouse but was killed in 1218 by the inhabitants.
 After this event, the counts of Toulouse sided with the people against the royal armies.
 But after a new offensive launched by King Louis VIII, Raymond VII gave in and signed the Treaty of Meaux in 1229.

-The repression against the Cathars increased and the County of Toulouse gradually passes under the domination of royal power.
+The repression against the Cathars increased and the County of Toulouse gradually passed under the domination of royal power.
 Joan of Toulouse, daughter of Raymond VII, married Alphonse of Poitiers, brother of St. Louis.
 As Count of Toulouse, Alphonse administered the city from Paris.
 In 1271, the county of Toulouse merged into the crown as an inheritance of Philip III, King of France, nephew of Alphonse.